I bet you don’t think about gift cards as much as we do here at Moola.

 We love our grandparents.

-There you have it, 20 facts and statistics about gift cards you probably didn’t know.
+There you have it, 20 gift card facts and statistics you probably didn’t know.
 21 if you count that little bonus at the end.

-Maybe I’ve inspired you to take a deeper dive in to the world of gift cards.
+Maybe I’ve inspired you to take a deeper dive in to the world of gift card facts.
 Maybe you want to read everything you can about these underrated little gems.

 Here you can read all about how you can save more money with gift cards.